How the White House is trying to convince us that Trump's not THAT sick

 The most damning evidence: When you zoom in on his “work” in one photo, he appears to be signing his own name to an otherwise blank sheet of paper, as White House reporter Andrew Feinberg noted on Twitter.
 All of this heavily implies that Trump’s not feeling well enough to go about his day-to-day business, because if that were the case, then why the need for such a clearly orchestrated photo op?

 A rambling video update Trump pushed out on his personal Twitter on Saturday doesn’t inspire much confidence either.
-At one point he references unspecified covid-19 treatments he says are in development that “look like they’re miracles coming down from God.”
+At one point he references unspecified covid-19 treatments in development that “look like they’re miracles coming down from God.”
 In a jab at Democratic presidential nominee Joe Biden, Trump’s campaign aide Jason Miller tweeted that the video was taken in a single take.
 However, that also seems unlikely.
 A Washington Post report points out that about halfway through the video, it looks like two shots were stitched together because his shoulders and the cabinets behind him shift suddenly, implying that there was some (albeit sloppy) sleight of hand involved to make it look like one continuous shot.

 The video was apparently in response to Trump’s chief of staff, Mark Meadows, commenting on the severity of the president’s condition to reporters on Friday.
 At the time, he described the president’s vitals as “concerning” and said he was “still not on a clear path to a full recovery.”
 Given that the White House had, until then, been pushing a much rosier narrative, this revelation apparently “infuriated” Trump and prompted him to send out a video to try to showcase his vitality, according to the New York Times.